benjaminapetersen/benjaminapetersen.github.io/_posts/2015-04-23-algorithms-binary-search.md

 The function is rather simple.
 If the sorted list is 4 billion items long, check the middle item.
 If the guess is right, win.
 If too high, throw away everything higher.
 If too low, throw away everything lower.
 Bam!
 We now only have 2 billion to go, cutting.  the list in half.
 Repeat and there goes another billion, cutting the list in half again.
 The next round trims 500 million.
-With this algorithm we are able to quickly hone in onto a very small subset of the list to determine if the item we want exists.
+With this algorithm we are able to quickly hone in on to a very small subset of the list to determine if the item we want exists.

 ## Is it practical?